lino-framework/lino/docs/tutorials/polls/mysite/index.rst

 This shows that your 'polls' app has been embedded into a series of other apps.
 The details of this is not important right now.
-Just note that Lino modifies your :setting:`INSTALLED_APPS` setting, and this magic happens when your :class:`ad.Site` object gets instantiated.
+Just note that Lino modifies your :setting:`INSTALLED_APPS` setting, and this magic happens when your :class:`Site` object gets instantiated.

 Other Django setting for which Lino sets default values are: